 They may not pass inspection at full speed on the track, but they’ll perform admirably on a stroll through the park.
 This shoe is a minimalist walking shoe that also works well as a running shoe.
 The lightweight knit is breathable yet supportive, and the low profile allows for ankle mobility.

-Nike began as a small Oregon start-up selling waffle iron soled sneakers before growing into a global sportswear behemoth.
-The Challenger pays homage to the best of that era with an eye-catching design, a distinctly retro silhouette, and surprisingly comfortable construction.
+Nike began as a small Oregon company selling waffle iron-soled sneakers before expanding to become a global sportswear behemoth.
+The Challenger pays homage to the best of that era with an eye-catching design, a distinctly retro silhouette, and a surprisingly comfortable construction.

 They may not pass inspection at full speed on the track, but on a stroll through the park, they’ll do admirably.
 This is a minimalist walking shoe that can also be used for running.
 The low profile allows for ankle mobility, and the lightweight knit is breathable yet supportive.